meistericham/n8n-free/Module 2 - Understand & Install n8n.md

 ## ✅ Outcome

-You now have **n8n installed, backed up, and updated** on your GCP VM, ready for your AI WhatsApp automation workflows.
+You now have **n8n installed, firewall configured, backed up, and updated** on your GCP VM, ready for your AI WhatsApp automation workflows.

 ---